apdullahyayik/EEGMMI-Deep-ConvNET-/README.md

-# Deep  Learning with Convolutional Neural Network Predicts Imagery Tasks Through EEG
+# Deep ConvNET Predicts Imagery Tasks Through EEG

 ## If you use these codes in your project please gently cite as follows: